edgedb/edgedb/docs/reference/connection.rst

   - ``"strict"`` (**default**) — certificates and hostnames will be verified
   - ``"no_host_verification"`` — verify certificates but not hostnames
-  - ``"insecure"`` — client libraries will trust self-signed TLS certificates. useful for self-signed or custom certificates.
+  - ``"insecure"`` — client libraries will trust self-signed TLS certificates.
+    Useful for self-signed or custom certificates.

   This setting defaults to ``"strict"`` unless a custom certificate is supplied, in which case it is set to ``"no_host_verification"``.